ClemsonChoirs/website/src/pages/staff/index.md

     image: /img/img_5449_2.jpg
     name: Jonathan Doyel
     title: Adjunct Professor
-  - bio: >-
+  - bio: >
       Margaret Stuckey serves in the Performing Arts Department at Clemson as the Collaborative Pianist.
 Margaret attended North Greenville University where she earned her Bachelor’s degree in Church Music.

-      Margaret also serves as the co-music director at Covenant Presbyterian Church in Hendersonville, NC where she is the director of the Handbell Choir and the Youth Choir and accompanies the Sanctuary Choir.
+      Margaret also serves as the co-music director at Covenant Prebyterian Church in Hendersonville, NC where she is the director of the Handbell Choir and the Youth Choir and accompanies the Sanctuary Choir.
     email: mkstuck@clemson.edu
-    image: /img/cu-singers.jpg
+    image: /img/margaret.jpg
     name: Margaret Stuckey
     title: Collaborative Painist
 ---